Saulė: Dwelling

 In a myth from Lithuania, a man named Joseph becomes fascinated with Aušrinė appearing in the sky and goes on a quest to find the "second sun", who is actually a maiden that lives on an island in the sea and has the same hair like the Sun.
-In the Baltic folklore, Saulė is said to live in a silver gated castle at the end of the sea, located somewhere in the east, or to go to an island in the middle of the sea for her nocturnal rest.
+In Baltic folklore, Saulė is said to live in a silver gated castle at the end of the sea, located somewhere in the east, or to go to an island in the middle of the sea for her nocturnal rest.
 In folksongs, Saule sinks into the bottom of a lake to sleep at night, in a silver cradle "in the white seafoam".

 Vehicle

+The Sun, which has a feminine gender in Baltic languages, is described as an anthropomorphized being that rides across the celestial abode in a vehicle, like a carriage or a chariot, which is described as saulės ratai in Lithuanian and saules rati in Latvian.

-Saulė also drives a carriage with copper wheels, a "gleaming copper chariot" or a golden chariot pulled by untiring horses or a "pretty little sleigh" (kamaņiņa) made of fish-bones.
+Saulė also drives a carriage with copper wheels, a "gleaming copper chariot", or a golden chariot pulled by untiring horses, or a "pretty little sleigh" (kamaņiņa) made of fish-bones.
 Saulė is also described as driving her shining car on the way to her husband, the Moon.
 In other accounts, she is said to sail the seas on a silver or a golden boat, which, according to legend, is what her chariot transforms into for her night travels.
 In a Latvian folksong, Saule hangs her sparkling crown on a tree in the evening and enters a golden boat to sail away.

 Horses

+The Sun is associated with horses in Baltic mythology: Lithuanian riddles describe the Sun as a ball with a hundred horses ("šimtas arklių nepavež") - an image repeated in Latvian songs ("Simts kumeliņu").

 Saulė's horses are also mentioned in several pieces of Baltic folklore.
-Her horses are said to be of white color; in other accounts they amount to three steeds of golden, silver and diamond colors.
+Her horses are said to be of white color; in other accounts, they amount to three steeds of golden, silver, and diamond colors.
 In Latvian dainas (folk songs), her horses are described as yellow, of a golden or a fiery color.
 The sun's steeds are also portrayed as having hooves and bridles of gold in the dainas, and as golden beings themselves or of a bay colour, "reflect[ing] the hues of the bright or the twilight sky".
 When she begins her nocturnal journey through the World Sea, her chariot changes into a boat and "the Sun swims her horses", which signifies that "she stops to wash her horses in the sea".

-Scholarship points that the expressions geltoni žirgeliai or dzelteni kumeliņi ('golden' or 'yellow horses'), which appear in Latvian dainas, seem to be a recurrent poetic motif.
+Scholars point out that the expressions geltoni žirgeliai or dzelteni kumeliņi ('golden' or 'yellow horses'), which appear in Latvian dainas, seem to be a recurrent poetic motif.
+According to Nijole Laurinkiene, the expression could refer to a golden or fiery character to the animals.